Benefits for Data Governance and Data Engineering

 Using an SQL Parser you can translate the SQL syntax from one SQL dialect to another SQL dialect by mapping the grammar between these.

-This is useful for migration projects from one database vendor to another, e.g. you might want to migrate your legacy data warehouse to a cloud data warehouse such as Snowflake.
+This is useful for migration projects from one database vendor to another, e.g. you might want to migrate an on premise Oracle data warehouse to a cloud data warehouse such as Snowflake.

 You can take this one step further and migrate SQL code to an ETL tool.
 Many ETL tools have an SDK that can be used to programmatically generate transformation operators.
 Using an SQL Parser you could migrate SQL code to a visual representation in an ETL tool such as Oracle Data Integrator using the SDK of the tool.